acil-bwh/bayes_traj/paper.md

 older adults, using an informative prior to capture known information about lung function in early adulthood [@ross2024dysanapsis].

+While **bayes_traj** offers several advantages over existing trajectory analysis tools, it also has some limitations.
+The underlying model assumes conditional independence of target variables given trajectory assignments and predictors, which, although common, may not always hold in real-world data.
+Additionally, while variational inference is scalable, provides computational efficiency, and is less susceptible to label-switching, it may not capture posterior characteristics as accurately as sampling-based methods.
+The model also assumes that errors are uncorrelated, a simplification that may not be appropriate for all use cases.
+Finally, although **bayes_traj** supports both continuous and binary target variables, it does not currently handle count data.

 # State of the field

-Van der Nest et al. provide an excellent overview of the various approaches and implementations for trajectory analysis [@van2020overview].
-The methods covered in that paper are all frequentist in nature.
-To our knowledge, the only other Bayesian approach for modeling trajectories is Zang and Max [@zang2022bayesian]; they implement a form of group-based trajectory modeling (GBTM) and use MCMC for approximate Bayesian inference.
+There are numerous approaches to trajectory analysis that make different modeling assumptions and use different inference strategies, and implementations are available in R, SAS, Stata, and MpLus.
+Van der Nest et al. [@van2020overview], Lu [@lu2024clustering], and Lu et al. [@lu2023joint] provide excellent reviews of the state of the art.
+Two broad and commonly used model-based approaches are group-based trajectory modeling (GBTM) and latent class mixed effect modeling (LCMM).
+GBTM assumes identical trajectories within clusters, while LCMM generalizes this by allowing individual trajectories to deviate from the cluster mean.
+Zang and Max describe a Bayesian group-based trajectory modeling approach that relies on MCMC for inference with an implementation available in R [@zang2022bayesian].
+Other Bayesian approaches
+to trajectory analysis such as Bayesian mixture modeling [@komarek2013clustering] and Bayesian consensus clustering [@lock2013bayesian] have implementations in R [@komarek2014capabilities, @tan2022bcclong] and fall within the LCMM category.
+These methods also rely on MCMC for inference.
+The model implemented in **bayes_traj** can be considered a Bayesian nonparametric version of LCMM that is capable of modeling multiple longitudinal markers.
+To our knowledge, **bayes_traj** is the only full-featured Python package for Bayesian nonparametric trajectory analysis that uses variational inference for model fitting across multiple target variables, making it a scalable and versatile tool for researchers across disciplines that complements the collection of existing trajectory analysis approaches.

 # Acknowledgements

+Special thanks to Tingting Zhao for developing variational update equations for inference over binary target variables.
+Special thanks also to Fritz Obermeyer for contributing code toward incorporating Pyro probabilistic programming language capabilities into the **bayes_traj** environment as part of a subcontract funded through NIH R01-HL164380.
-Continued development of **bayes_traj** is supported by the US National Heart, Lung, and Blood Institute (1R01-HL164380-01).
+Continued development of **bayes_traj** is supported by the US National Heart, Lung, and Blood Institute (R01-HL164380).
 **bayes_traj** would not be possible without numerous other open-source Python packages, especially numpy [@harris2020array], scipy [@2020SciPy-NMeth], matplotlib [@Hunter_2007], PyTorch [@NEURIPS2019_9015], and pandas [@reback2020pandas].
-Special thanks also to Tinting Zhao for developing variational update equations for inference over binary target variables.

 # References